10th person arrested in connection with David Ortiz shooting

 SANTO, DOMINGO, Dominican Republic (WHDH) — A tenth person has been arrested in connection with the shooting of Red Sox legend David Ortiz in the Dominican Republic last weekend.

+The suspect, identified only by the nickname “The Bone,” is expected to appear before a judge.

-His arrest came after a judge ruled that the other nine people arrested in connection with the shooting will spend at least a year behind bars while they await trial, a judge ruled Friday.
+His arrest came after a judge ruled Friday that the other nine people arrested in connection with the shooting will spend at least a year behind bars while they await trial.

 Prior to the appearance, Ferreira-Cruz admitted to reporters that he pulled the trigger but claimed he mistook Ortiz for someone else.